 Blockchain is decentralized.
 It is a form of encryption that was invented for the purposes of verifying transactions anonymously and securely.
 Because the transaction record is not centralized, no one person or group is in control or has access to the transaction record.
 Blockchain is being used now by most major financial companies because it cannot be hacked or changed.
 Blockchain may make banks obsolete because it performs the function of the trusted third party by removing the need for a trusted third party.
 When a vote is cast using a blockchain system, the voter can verify that the vote counted.
 The state can verify that the voter is registered, but the voter’s identity is protected.
 No one can tamper with the blockchain vote, but it is relatively easy to hack an electronic voting machine, throw registered voters off the rolls, or even damage or throw away a paper ballot.

-Initially, Direct Democracy elections might be held with a combination of paper ballots at local government offices and post offices and blockchain online ballots to test the reliability of the system and/or to accommodate those who don’t use computers.
+Initially, Direct Democracy elections might beheld with a combination of paper ballots at local government offices and post offices and blockchain online ballots to test the reliability of the system and/or to accommodate those who don’t use computers.

 2 Comments Add yours

 In a Direct Democracy, the citizens must vote on all things, not just elections.
 But with this number of votes going on at a time, we need a easy, reliable, secure method of casting ballots.
 Countries like Canada, Norway and Australia have all adopted online voting methods, so maybe we should follow suit?
 One of the main reasons online voting hasn’t been standardized is pushback from people who say it’s too vulnerable to hacking.
 Government attempts to set up a online voting system for overseas soldiers in 2004 and 2010 were complete failures, so no wonder people are doubtful.
 How can we show that online voting is the best option?